tnmygrwl/roostui/data/README.md

     $ bash publish_images.sh <dataset_name>
     ~~~

     Here <dataset_name> corresponds to the EXPERIMENT_NAME that we set when launching roost-system for inference and the <dataset_name> that will be displayed in the UI.

-It is recommended to open another tmux session and scp `slurm_logs`, `logs`, and `arrays` to some desired location on doppler for future reference.
-The `arrays` may be copied to `doppler:/scratch2/wenlongzhao/RadarNPZ` and used to construct new datasets.
+    It is recommended to open more tmux sessions to scp `scans`, `logs`, and `slurm_logs` to some desired location on doppler (eg. /scratch2/wenlongzhao/roosts_deployment_outputs) for future reference.
+Further, `arrays` may be copied to `doppler:/scratch2/wenlongzhao/RadarNPZ` and used to construct new datasets.

 2. Clone this roostui repo to your machine.
 Under `data`, modify arguments in `fetch.sh` and run it to pull the csv files in `ui/scans_and_tracks` from swarm.